Top eCommerce Influencers to Follow

 Charlie formerly worked as a product manager at Linnworks and Magdalena.
 He’s also the founder of Fitted Commerce which is a complete eCommerce agency.

 Using Twitter, Charlie shares his own success and failure in entrepreneurship.
 He also posts tips related to eCommerce on Amazon and eBay.

 Lastly, Charlie also creates and sells videos through his other Twitter account, @SellerHubTV.

-In a nutshell, we’ve covered the Top 25 eCommerce Influencers of 2018!
+In a nutshell, we’ve covered the Top 25 eCommerce Influencers so far!

 These people should be in your daily Twitter and blog feeds.
 Read and learn from them.
 Then implement their wisdom and strategies in your eCommerce business.